ToadAid/toadaid-mirror/lore-scrolls/TOBY_QR002_TrialOfConviction.md

 ### 🌫️ Doubt's Whisper

-"Are you real?" you ask, Tommy.
+"Are you real?" you ask, Toby.
 Your heart beats with uncertainty.
 The scrolls tremble at the weight of your question.